 - Third party contractors.
 Property owners will often use a contracted snow removal or groundskeeping company to make sure their premises are safe.
 If an owner relied on the services of a third party (such as a plowing company) and the contractor did not perform adequate removal of snow and ice, the contractor could be held liable for any injuries.

 No matter who was at fault for your injury, one thing is certain: bad weather does not excuse negligence.
 If you suffered a winter weather accident, you may be able to recover the cost of your medical bills and lost wages.
-To schedule a free, no-obligation consultation, please contact our injury law firm today.
+To schedule a free, no-obligation consultation, please contact our car accident lawyers today.